-A parent may be required to accompany a student returning from a suspension, and to meet with the Associate Dean and the Associate Head of School who issued the suspension.
+A parent may be required to accompany a student returning from a suspension, and to meet with the Associate Dean of Students who issued the suspension.
 Canceled school days, extended absence days and exam days do not count in the total of suspended days.

 Long term suspensions are appealable to the Board of Trustees unless meted out by the Board of Trustees.
-Any appeal of a long-term suspension to the Board of Trustees shall be made in writing and received by the Associate Head of School within 10 days after the issuance of the decision being appealed.
-The Board of Trustees shall hold a hearing on the appeal but shall have discretion to hear evidence or to rely upon the record of the hearing before the Associate Head of School or the Head of School.
+Any appeal of a long-term suspension to the Board of Trustees shall be made in writing and received by the Dean of Students within 10 days after the issuance of the decision being appealed.
+The Board of Trustees shall hold a hearing on the appeal but shall have discretion to hear evidence or to rely upon the record of the hearing before the Dean of Students or the Headmaster.
 The long-term suspension shall remain in force while that appeal is pending unless the Board of Trustees stays the suspension while the appeal is pending.
 The Board of Trustees may affirm, reverse, shorten, lengthen, or otherwise modify the terms of the long-term suspension, and when appropriate under the law of the state, may expel the student.
 The decision of the Board of Trustees shall be in writing.